ncatelli/scrap/README.md

 # scrap
 [![Code Quality (lint, test)](https://github.com/ncatelli/scrap/actions/workflows/code_quality.yml/badge.svg)](https://github.com/ncatelli/scrap/actions/workflows/code_quality.yml)

-A minimal commandline utility framework built with zero external depenencies.
+A minimal command-line utility framework built with zero external dependencies.
 This tool attempts to retain type information throughout the entire lifecycle of a command parse and usage with the intent of making as much of usage of this libary compile time verifiable.

 ## Table of Contents
 <!-- TOC -->